Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/databricks-configs.md

 :::caution Breaking change in v1.11.0

-<Expandable alt_header='<span style="color:black">dbt-databricks v1.11.0 requires Databricks Runtime 12.2 LTS or higher for incremental models</span>'>
+<DetailsToggle alt_header="dbt-databricks v1.11.0 requires Databricks Runtime 12.2 LTS or higher for incremental models</span>">

 This version introduces a fix for column order mismatches in incremental models by using Databricks' `INSERT BY NAME` syntax (available since DBR 12.2).
 This prevents data corruption that could occur when column order changed in models using `on_schema_change: sync_all_columns`.